FarhangAmaji/binary-classification-Telco-Churn/README.md

 1. Python script that reads in the dataset, preprocesses it, trains a model, and evaluates its performance on a test set.
 2. A report explaining your approach, including details on data preprocessing, feature selection/engineering, choice of algorithm, hyperparameter tuning, and evaluation metrics.
 3. A visual representation of your model's performance (e.g., ROC curve, confusion matrix).
+4. Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com, make sure you do not erase my commits and then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (code review).

 ## Requirements: